realashleybailey/FileFlows/README.md

 The Video plugin lets you process video files to ensure they are in the format you desire and also things like removing black bars from videos.

-The Music plugin is similar to the video plugin and lets you convert you audio files to other formats.
+The Audio plugin is similar to the video plugin and lets you convert you audio files to other formats.

 ![image](https://user-images.githubusercontent.com/958400/142393794-38b58e23-2b05-45b1-8eb1-2f4ad6574422.png)